-We’re super delighted to be back on board with the Cheese Your Way campaign throughout 2021, and even more excited that we’re playing a part in the greatest competition ever –– send in your ultimate comforting cheesy recipe to win one of three top prizes: a €2,000 Ireland’s Blue Book Voucher, a €500 Ballymaloe House voucher or a €200 Sheridan’s Cheesemonger hamper.
-Plus, we want to spotlight the winner and two runners-up by showcasing YOUR recipes right here on our site and sharing to the cheese-loving masses!
+We’re super delighted to be back on board with the Cheese Your Way campaign throughout 2021, and even more excited that we’re playing a part in the greatest competition ever –– awarding the ultimate comforting cheesy recipe with one of three top prizes: a €2,000 Ireland’s Blue Book Voucher, a €500 Ballymaloe House voucher or a €200 Sheridan’s Cheesemonger hamper.
+As of mid-April this competition has concluded, and you’ll see the winner and two runners-up as we’re sharing their recipes to the cheese-loving masses!

 Joining forces with the National Dairy Council and the EU-funded Cheese Your Way campaign, we want to unearth what’s cooking, melting, bubbling and being served in homes across Ireland!
 What comforting, cheese-focused dishes have you been cooking throughout lockdown and beforehand?
 Have you a recipe that boasts a unique story or showcases a cutting-edge flavour combination?
 Then this recipe challenge, with its incredible prizes, is aimed at you!

 In a recent EU funded survey 53% people stated they are curious to discover more cheeses but Ireland’s firm favourite cheese at 64% is cheddar.
 The fact that Ireland is open to exploring different cheeses is exciting as there are so many varieties to choose from locally and further afield.
 This competition is a celebration of Irish and European cow’s milk cheeses, of which the continent is responsible for 46% of all global output!
 Europe as a whole offers more than 1,000 varieties of cheese, so there’s a whole world to explore, each one a little bit different and individual than the next, from Danish Blue to French Brie de Meaux and the likes of West Cork’s washed rind cheeses Milleens, Durrus and Gubbeen here in Ireland.